Anti-Phishing Training (Still) Does Not Work: A Large-Scale Reproduction of Phishing Training Inefficacy Grounded in the NIST Phish Scale: Methodology

+Although such measurement noise is inherent in operational studies, the large sample size and balanced distribution across conditions mitigate its systematic influence on our results.
+Every effort was made to standardize user behavior, including explicit instruction during both training modalities on how to identify and report suspicious messages through the organization’s approved “Report Phish” mechanism.
+Future work might explicitly quantify these instrumentation effects by correlating simulation telemetry with downstream SOC logs or ticketing data to better understand their prevalence and direction of bias.

-\myparagraph{External Validity} External threats impact the generalizability of our research.
+\myparagraph{External Validity} External threats impact the generalizability of our research~\cite{runesonHost2009,yin2018}.
 Our study was situated in the USA at a fintech company.
-The fintech industry context may limit generalizability to other sectors, as financial services employees may have different baseline levels of security awareness when compared to other industries.
-However, given the minimal effect sizes measured in our study, it is unclear how large of a threat this is.
-The study's focus on immediate post-training effects also limits our understanding of long-term training impact.
-Future research should examine whether the modest effects we observed persist over time or diminish as training recency decreases, or if they improve with volume or other dimensions.
+The context of the fintech industry may limit generalizability to other sectors, as financial services employees may have a higher baseline level of security awareness.
+However, given the minimal effect sizes measured in our study, this threat is not substantial.
+Our focus on immediate post-training effects also limits our understanding of long-term training impact.
+Future work might assess the effect of training recency and volume.